mab05k/oanda-client/README.md

 This is a PHP Client Library for interacting with the [Oanda REST-V20 API](http://developer.oanda.com/rest-live-v20/introduction/).
 This API is designed with flexibility in mind, and supports using multiple Oanda Accounts.

+## Contributing
+If you want to help contribute, please visiting the [Contributing](CONTRIBUTING.md) documentation.

 ## Endpoints
 * [Account](http://developer.oanda.com/rest-live-v20/account-ep/)
 * [Instrument](http://developer.oanda.com/rest-live-v20/instrument-ep/)